openshift/installer/README.md

 **Configure Cluster**

 Set variables in the `terraform.tfvars` file as needed, or you will be prompted.
 Available variables can be found in the `config.tf` and `variables.tf` files present in the `platforms/<PLATFORM>` directory.
+Examples for each platform can be found in [the examples directory](examples/).

 **Terraform Lifecycle**